Scuba Gear

 Thus my goal of being able to easily and quickly switch

-between the twin cylinder setup and a single cylinder setup
+between the double cylinder setup and a single cylinder setup

 When Peter Fear and I started to put everything together